Kevin-Ehrichs/CS467_RTOS/README.md

         - core_CM4.h
         - system_TM4C123.h

-  2. port.c - Added assembly in PendSV and BSP
+  2. port.c - Added assembly in PendSV and BSP calls to SysTick
     - This file is included in the Keil RTOS software pack
         - After downloading this source, ensure the project compiles with use of the original port.c file, then replace it in your filesystem with the version included in the root of this repository.